Best Hiking Clothes for Women (Hiking Outfit Ideas)

 I rotate several Outdoor Research Echo hiking shirts on my hikes.
 They are the most comfortable synthetic hiking shirts I’ve worn.
 I’d go so far as to say it feels like I’m not even wearing a shirt.
 Plus, they come in many versions, from tank to long-sleeve hoodies.

 They are lightweight, moisture-wicking, and offer UPF sun protection.
-The result is a long sleeve shirt I feel comfortable wearing in the summer months.
+The result is a long-sleeved shirt I feel comfortable wearing in summer.

-My only complaint is they tend to rip rather than wear down, but they last longer and do not pill from a backpack.
-I love the long sleeve hoody for water activities when I want sun protection in hot weather.
+My only complaint is they tend to rip rather than wear down, but they last longer and do not wear from a backpack.
+I love the long-sleeved hoody for water activities when I want sun protection in hot weather.

 Smartwool Classic Shirt